-5% off your order!
-Use the code Shop4
+5% off your order! (see note 2) Use the code Shop4

 We have a wide range of specially selected, tried and tested products that will make life easier for you, or someone in your family, at home, at work or when out and about.
 And every time you buy from us, you're making a donation to our charity.